webix-hub/docs/data/desktop/angular.md

 Bound to Angular JS, Webix offers a special **webix-ui** directive that bootstraps an application.
 Here two methods are possible:

-- [Initing from HTML markup](#html) - the directive is used without an argument, the application is inited via HTML:
+- [Initing from HTML markup](#html) - the directive is used without an argument, the application is initialized via HTML:
 ~~~html
 <div webix-ui type="space"> <!-- app html --> </div>
 ~~~